rafszych/CPP-exercises/Table operations/README.md

 Table operations such as reversing, shifting and pair swapping.

-Conditions: working only on given table and withing its scope.
+Conditions: working only on given table and within its scope.
 No own functions, classes, structs, strings, "for", "break", "continue", dynamic memory allocation.